-Issu es: Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact II.
-AGRICULTURE AND FORESTRY RESOURCES - In determining whether impacts to agricultural resources refer to the California Agricultural Land Evaluation and Spept. of Conservation as an optional model to use in as determining whether impacts to forest resources, includagencies may refer to information compiled by the Califorgarding the state's inventory of forest land, including the Legacy Assessment project; and forest carbon measure by the California Air Resources Board.
-Would the project Site Assessmentsessing impactions timberland, ornia Departmenthe Forest and bement methodo nt Model (1997) pi ts on agriculture a are significant en ent of Forestry and Range Assessme repared by the nd farmland.
-I vironmental e I Fire Protection nt Project and e California n ffects, lead on the Forest a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? × d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? \boxtimes
+Issi ies: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact II.
+I. AGRICULTURE AND FORESTRY RESOURCES - In determining whether impacts to agricultural resources are significant environmental effects, lead agencies ma refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Fores Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the project: encies may e California n ffects, lead on l the Forest ls adopted a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? $\boxtimes$ d) Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? $\boxtimes$